taesiri/MLBites/db/kv_cache_attention_pytorch/question.md

-# Implement KV Cache in Multi-Head Attention
+# KV Cache in Multi-Head Attention

 ## Problem
 During autoregressive text generation (e.g., GPT-style models), tokens are generated one at a time.
 Naively recomputing attention over the entire sequence for each new token is inefficient because the keys and values for previous tokens don't change.
 KV caching stores these previously computed key/value tensors so they can be reused, reducing the per-token computation from O(T²) to O(T).